-11.4 Vehicle Allowance
+11.6 Vehicle Allowance

-- (a) Employees required to use their private vehicles on Commission business shall be paid as follows: - Effective November 7, 2012 51¢ per kilometre - Effective April 1, 2013 52¢ per kilometre

-- (b) Vehicle allowances for all distances travelled on Commission business shall be paid to employees required to use their own vehicle in the performance of their duties.
-The allowances shall cover distance to and from the employee's place of residence up to a total maximum of 32 kilometers only when the employee is required to have their vehicle at work for use in the performance of their duties. - (c) Mileage claims shall be reimbursed to employees as soon as possible.
-Claims will be made on a form acceptable to the Commission. - (d) Transportation allowance increases negotiated between the BCGEU (Master) and the Province of BC will be applied to this clause.
+- (a) Employees required to use their private vehicles on Commission business shall be paid as follows: - Effective April 1, 2013 52¢ per kilometre - Effective April 1, 2016 -53¢ per kilometre - Effective April 1, 2018 54¢ per kilometre - (b) Vehicle allowances for all distances travelled on Commission business shall be paid to employees required to use their own vehicle in the performance of their duties.
+The allowances shall cover distance to and from the employee's place of residence up to a total maximum of 32 kilometres only when the employee is required to have their vehicle at work for use in the performance of their duties. - (c) Mileage claims shall be reimbursed to employees as soon as possible.
+Claims will be made on a form acceptable to the Commission.